lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 And we'll give PineTime Owners an easy way to try out all the awesome platforms that the PineTime FOSS Community has to offer!

-We would also like Pine64 to ship PineTime with a FOSS firmware (created by the PineTime Community) that implements the SMP protocol.
-So PineTime owners can just unbox their watch and start flashing right away.
+We would like Pine64 to ship PineTime with a FOSS firmware (created by the PineTime Community) that implements the SMP protocol.
+So PineTime owners can just unbox their watch and start flashing right away from their phones.

 In this article I'll walk you through the steps of implementing the SMP protocol in your PineTime firmware.
 I'll show you my implementation for Mynewt OS, which you may use for reference.